 In addition to the admission criteria for all Master of Public Health programs at SLU, the following is needed for admission to the behavioral science and health education program:

 Applications are accepted on a rolling basis until classes are full.
 You can submit GRE scores up to three months after your initial application.
-Apply using the centralized application services SOPHAS.org and HAMPCAS.org, or apply directly to Saint Louis University.
+Apply using the centralized application service SOPHAS.org.

 With a joint concentration in behavioral science and epidemiology, you will be able to:

 - Appropriately communicate epidemiologic findings

 - Use data to describe the health of populations

 In Behavioral Science and Health Education you will study why people behave the way they do related to their health and wellness.
 After you graduate from SLU’s nationally recognized, competencies-based program you will be able to:

 - Apply conceptual models and theories at multiple ecological levels (intrapersonal, interpersonal, institutional, community and policy).

 - Examine risk factors and determinants of specific health threats at multiple ecological levels.

 - Assess needs, assets, resources and capacity for social and behavioral science interventions at multiple levels (intrapersonal, interpersonal, institutional, community and policy).